-CE 309 - Fluid Mechanics
+CE 309 - FLUID MECHANICS

 Elementary mechanics of fluids.
 Fluid properties; hydrostatics; fluid kinematics; equations of motion; energy equation; momentum principles; flow of liquids and gases in closed conduits; principles of dimensional analysis and dynamic similitude.
-Prerequisite(s): MA 124 and ME 201.
+Prerequisite(s): MA 124 and CE 203

-CE 310 - Soil Mechanics
+CE 310 - SOIL MECHANICS

 Origin, nature, and classification of soils; analysis and laboratory tests to determine the engineering and index properties of soils and their application to various design considerations.
-Prerequisite(s): C or better in CE 206.
+Prerequisite(s): C or better in CE 206 or ME 206.
+Corequisite(s): CE 3101.